jose0628/Starbucks-Capstone-Challenge/README.md

     ├── Starbucks_Capstone_notebook.ipynb    # Analysis and prediction prototype design
     │
     ├── scripts
-    │   └── starbucks_offfers_predictor   # It allows to perform predictions and clean the data
+    │   └── starbucks_offers_predictor   # It allows to perform predictions and clean the data
     │
     │
     ├── data